 Tamron Tele-Macro Lens – Part 2

 Quite frankly, I was so interested in getting a good telephoto lens, I essentially overlooked the macro features of the Tamron 70-300 Telephoto/Macro lens.
-On my daily walk around the yard, I discovered a small (less than an inch body length) green tree frog resting on the leaf of a lily.
+On my daily walk around the yard, I discovered a small (less than one-inch body length) green tree frog resting on the leaf of a lily.
 Finally, the “macro” feature of the lens came to mind.

 It took a few minutes to determine how to switch to macro mode, and it was immediately obvious that I would need a tripod to steady the lens/camera combination.